List of The Young and the Restless characters introduced in the 2000s: Roger and Annie Wilkes

-History

 Roger is a con man that was hired by Cane Ashby as an accountant at Jabot, without Cane knowing Roger's real intentions.
 Roger is working with Clint Radison, a man that had criminal past connected to Katherine Chancellor and who came back to town looking for revenge.
 Cane's wife Chloe Mitchell asked Roger to go out on a date with her mother Esther Valentine and Roger gladly accepted, then changed his plan to get the Chancellor wealth.
 He decided to marry Esther to get her money, and decided to rush by asking Esther to marry him just a few days after they had met.
 Esther gladly accepted, while others started suspecting Roger might have an agenda.

 Clint and Roger kidnapped Katherine and brought her to a seedy motel, where she is being watched by Annie Wilkes, Roger's first wife.
 Annie at first did not trust Kay when she claimed she is not Marge, but Kay slowly started putting doubt in Annie and trying to make her help out while Clint wasn't there to watch over her.
 Annie was revealed to be a big Katherine Chancellor fan, which also helped Kay convince Annie to help her out.
 They both tried to escape, only to be stopped by Roger and Clint various times.
 Clint tried to get rid of everyone by putting a bomb in the motel, while Annie reconsidered and decided to stick with Clint and Roger after all.
 While running away, Clint took Kevin hostage, but Roger and Annie decided to abandon Clint by escaping before he could find them.

 With help from Canadian authorities, Paul Williams tracked down Annie and Roger and brought them back to Genoa City, where they confessed to everything that had happened to free Kevin Fisher from a mental institution, where he had ended up after being mentally tortured by Clint, who had died a few weeks prior to their capture.